 If you have a litigation or other forms of legal proceeding filed against you and you are interested in learning how filing a Chapter 7 or Chapter 13 could impact them, contact our knowledgeable bankruptcy lawyers for the advice and guidance you need.
 We will review your individual circumstances and help you understand what the automatic stay will halt and what it will not stop.

-Contact a Bankruptcy Attorney at Faro & Crowder, PA today
+Contact an Attorney at Faro & Crowder, PA Today To Learn About Which Lawsuits Bankruptcy Will Halt

 Call us today to schedule your free initial bankruptcy consultation.
 Our office is located in Melbourne, Florida on Sarno Road.
 We proudly serve individuals and businesses in Palm Bay, Viera, Cocoa, Rockledge, Cocoa Beach, Merritt Island and other parts of the Space Coast and Brevard County.